ritawi8/flowpass/README.md

 4. Connect MetaMask to the Plygon Amoy testnet

 ## Notes
-This project is a prototype developed for educational purposes.
-No real payments or personal data are used.
+This project demonstrates NFT-based membership management using Solidity smart contracts and a Next.js frontend.